-Above: The Vaken Glasses from Ikea; a pack of four is $4.99.
+Above: When crowds descend, we like the stacking Vaken Glasses from Ikea; a set of four is $4.99.

 Above: From iconic French company Duralex, the tempered Chopes Unie Glass is $31 for a set of six from Heath Ceramics.
 The glasses are also available for $7 NZD ($5.28 US) each from Father Rabbit in New Zealand.